 You know the drill.
 Everyone and their brother with a so-called web site gets to advertise their own favorite sites by posting links to them.
 Here is a list of some great websites, in no particular order, culled from my enormous lists of bookmarks in several different browsers I use.
-All links were checked and active as of December 14, 2011, but beyond that you're on your own.
+All links were checked and are still active and working as of November 1, 2014; beyond that you're on your own.

 There is nothing on Bob Godwin's blog, going all the way back into the archives from it's beginning in October 2005, that isn't thoughtful, intelligent and interesting.
 There aren't too many writers, speakers or commentators left in the 21st century who apply serious philosophy to everyday life like Godwin does.
 Dig deep into the archives, pick an article that sounds interesting, and read the whole thing all the way through—don't just skim through it quickly.
 His book One Cosmos Under God is available at Amazon.